demisto/content-docs/content-repo/extra-docs/articles/long-running-invoke.md

 curl https://<server_hostname>/instance/execute/edl
 ```

-There is also the option to set a default value that all http long running integrations are exposed via the Cortex XSOAR's Server https endpoint.
+There is also the option to set a default value that all http long running integrations are exposed via the Cortex XSOAR's Server HTTPS endpoint.
 Do this by setting the following Server advanced parameter:
 * Name: `instance.execute.external`
 * Value: `true`